cerner/fhir.cerner.com/content/smart.md

 ### Embedded Browser Control ###

-There have been a lot of questions and interests around what embedded browser control Cerner's implementation uses.
+There have been a lot of questions and interest around what embedded browser control Cerner's implementation uses.
 In this section, you'll learn more about the embedded browser control.
-The actual browser controls that we use are  [IWebBrowser2 C++ interface](https://msdn.microsoft.com/en-us/library/aa752127(v=vs.85).aspx) for IE and [WebView2 control](https://docs.microsoft.com/en-us/microsoft-edge/webview2/) for Edge browser both developed by Microsoft.
+The actual browser controls that we use are  [IWebBrowser2 C++ interface](https://msdn.microsoft.com/en-us/library/aa752127(v=vs.85).aspx) for IE and [WebView2 control](https://docs.microsoft.com/en-us/microsoft-edge/webview2/) for Edge both developed by Microsoft.
 Please take a look at the documentation for more information.
-With this embedded browser control, there are some limitations compared to the stand-alone IE or Edge browser.
+With this embedded browser control, there are some limitations compared to the stand-alone IE or Edge.
 See below for these limitations.

 #### No Shared Cookies ####